 When deciding to submit any type of dissemination material, the essential first step is to communicate it to the whole consortium by completing the Communication Sheet Form and uploading it to the Basecamp, the project management platform, together with the abstract or paper.
 Once it is uploaded, project partners have three working days for providing comments and suggestions on it.
-If any comment is made, the publication is considered validated.
-In the event that any project partner does not agree to this publication, the author must apply all the changes needed and start the procedure all over again as many times as necessary.
+If no comment is received, the publication is considered validated.
+In the event that any project partner does not agree to this publication, the author will contact the project partner to get to an agreement.
+In the case of there will be difficulties to agree, the author will contact the PMT in order to come up with a solution.